Niksko/blog/content/posts/monterey-k104-restoration/index.md

 date: 2016-09-10T23:12:23+11:00
 summary: "A detailed step-by-step of restoring a keyboard older than I am.
 Not for the faint-of-keyboard."
 image: "first-image.jpg"
+imageAlt: "An image of a large, old keyboard.
+It has keyboard shortcuts for a program printed out and taped to the top of it"
 draft: false
 ---